Common Retirement

 Where can I move my data?

 You can move your data to NRDStor, or Attic.
 In any case, please make sure you have your important data backed up in another location.
 For large data transfers, it is strongly encouraged to use Globus to transfer your data.
 The Globus transfer servers for Swan, and Attic provide a faster connection for the data transfer and provide checks on both ends of the data transfer.
-NRDStor is accessible from the Swan Globus Collection using the /mnt/nrdstor/ path.
+NRDStor is accessible from the Swan Globus Collection using the /mnt/nrdstor/ path or via the hcc#nrdstor Globus endpoint.

 The retirement of Common also provides a good opportunity for researchers to evaluate and archive data that is no longer being used.